abbasilab/celltransformer/docs/index.md

 3. implement the `load_data` method for `BaseTrainer` in `scripts/training/lightning_model.py` (see `train_zhuang.py` and `train_aibs_mouse.py` for reference)
 	- in essence this is normalization: mapping spatial x and y coordinates in your data to "x" and "y" and scaling them, also normalizing cell type column names as described in (1), optionally.
 One example might be to filter control probes.
 		- specifically you can look at `load_data` in `train_aibs_mouse` to see an example, but the dataloader code assumes that the spatial columns are `x` and `y`.
 		- we also don't automatically rescale the units of the `x` and `y` columns relative to the `patch_size` arguments.
-The idea is for the user to correctly scaled versions and to use code in `scripts/training/lightning_model.py:BaseTrainer.load_data` to set up the data loader with the logic you need for your data, and then pass a version of that to `brainformr.data.CenterMaskSampler`
+The idea is for the user to correctly scaled versions and to use code in `scripts/training/lightning_model.py:BaseTrainer.load_data` to set up the data loader with the logic you need for your data, and then pass a version of that to `celltransformer.data.CenterMaskSampler`
 	- for more information on the data and dataloader, see the [data + dataloader page](data.md)
   * alternatively just change the `data.patch_size` config value in `hydra` (see `scripts/config/data/`); as long as the desired patch size and spatial units in the dataframe are correctly scaled, then it will work
 4. add `wandb` project if desired to top level config in `config`